Add functionality to efficiently perform operations over the BLS12-381 curve, including those for BLS signature verification.

 Field to curve mapping

-Algorithms and set of parameters for SWU mapping method is provided by a separate document
+The algorithms and set of parameters for SWU mapping method are provided by a separate document

 Test Cases